watersofoblivion/dataless/README.md

 (Note: If the deploy hangs tearing down the VPC, it is safe to simply delete the VPC from the console to un-stick the teardown.)

-Resource-Specific Parameters
----

-### SSH Access

-To be able to SSH to either the long-running EMR cluster or script instance, you must supply the name of a valid key pair using the `KeyPair` parameter.
-Otherwise, the clusters are created with no SSH access.

-### Long-Running Script Instance

-You must pass a valid access key ID and secret access key to the Task Runner.
-These can be passed via the `AccessKeyID` and `SecretAccessKey` parameters.
-Be sure to use a dedicated, permissions limited user to minimize the security risk of the credentials being compromised.

-The instance type can be set with the `EC2InstanceSize` parameter.
-The default is `t2.nano`.

-### Long-Running EMR Cluster

-The size of the cluster can be configured with the `EMR(Master|Core)Instance(Type|Count)` options.
-The default is 1 m3.xlarge instance for each master and core.

-The EMR release to use can be configured with the `EMRRelease` parameter.
-The default is `emr-5.23.0`.

-### Redshift

-The size of the Redshift cluster can be configured using the `RedshiftNodeType` and `RedshiftNumberOfNodes` parameters.

-The default database and user credentials can be configured using the `RedshiftDatabase`, `RedshiftUsername`, and `RedshiftPassword` parameters.

 Example: Enable Redshift
 ---